FlatHillGames/flathillgames.github.io/docs/usage/getting_started.md

 ![code panel](/img/screenshot/code.png)

-Drag and drop from left side to the empty space on the right side a yellow block that is called "On start", next place block called "wait 1 second" under it and lastly, put block called "Destroy" under "last 1 second" block at the bottom.
+Drag and drop a yellow block that is called "On start" from left side to the empty space on the right side, next, place a block called "wait 1 second" under it and lastly, put a block called "Destroy" under "last 1 second" block at the bottom.
 You can do this, by attaching one block to the other, like a puzzle.

 ### Step 4